Ceyana Canoe Club

 Review the Course Change, Cancellation & Refund Policy.

-• Change or Cancellation deadline for refund less $20 is Aug 4th
+• Change or Cancellation deadline for refund less $20 is Jun 28th

-Planned Course facilitator : Sylvia Lee
+Planned Course facilitator : Lee, Sylvia

 Register